aweymo-ui/aerial_timelapse/content/2_platform.md

   <tr>
     <td style="border: 1px solid black; padding: 8px;">Google Earth Pro</td>
     <td style="border: 1px solid black; padding: 8px;"></td>
-    <td style="border: 1px solid black; padding: 8px;"><li>This desktop version of Google Earth is where some older online references will point you towards to create aerial time lapse videos, but this appears to be an outdated model that Google seems to have abandoned for more contemporary platforms</li> <li>Specifically, the “Movie Maker” tool that would carry out this action no longer appears to be functional</li></td>
+    <td style="border: 1px solid black; padding: 8px;"><li>This desktop version of Google Earth where some older online references will point you towards to create aerial time lapse videos, but this appears to be an outdated model that Google seems to have abandoned for more contemporary platforms</li> <li>Specifically, the “Movie Maker” tool that would carry out this action no longer appears to be functional</li></td>
     <td style="border: 1px solid black; padding: 8px;"></td>
   </tr>
   <tr>
     <td style="border: 1px solid black; padding: 8px;">USGS Earth Explorer</td>
-    <td style="border: 1px solid black; padding: 8px;">If you want to source aerial photographs and put them into a time lapse manually using a resource like Adobe Premiere or After Effects, this database contains material that predates many of the other resources, sometimes as far back as 1950, whereas the other platforms only reach as far back as 1980.</td>
+    <td style="border: 1px solid black; padding: 8px;"><li>This database contains material that predates many of the other resources, sometimes as far back as 1950, whereas the other platforms only reach as far back as 1980.</li></td>
-    <td style="border: 1px solid black; padding: 8px;"><li>Because only still images can be exported, the time lapse function and overlaying images need to be done manually</li> <li>Additionally, as an outsider to GIS, I found the interface unintuitive as well as some of the semantics, including the "footprints" for boundaries and coverage areas, "scenes" for individual images and "cart" for the download list even though most of the images are free to use for non-profit purposes.</li></td>
+    <td style="border: 1px solid black; padding: 8px;"><li>Because only still images can be exported, the time lapse functions need to be done manually in another application like Adobe Premier or AfterEffects</li> <li>Additionally, as an outsider to GIS, I found the interface unintuitive as well as some of the semantics, including the "footprints" for boundaries and coverage areas, "scenes" for individual images and "cart" for the download list even though most of the them are free to use for non-profit purposes.</li></td>
     <td style="border: 1px solid black; padding: 8px;"></td>
   </tr>
   <tr>